jose011974/Python-Video-Downloader/README.md

 # Download-Compress-Media

+**Until someone comes up with a better name, this is what we're working with.**

 This script can do the following:

-* Download media from the internet using Youtube-DL as the backend.
+* Download media from the internet using [Youtube-DL](https://github.com/ytdl-org/youtube-dl) as the backend.
 * Compress media if it's file size is larger than 8 MB; This will allow you to send the media through Discord if you or the server do not have Nitro/Boosts.
-* Append "SPOILER" to file names in order to send them through Discord
+* Append "SPOILER" to file names in order to send them through Discord censored.

 # Pre-reqs